JaviS9/outer-space-project/README.md

 npm install
 ```

-### Compilation.
+### Compilation
 If you want to compile the app in localhost you must open two terminals and execute the two parts (client and server) separately.
 To compile and execute the client
 ```
 npm run serve